xiaobo-liu/matrices-mp-cosm/readme.md

 and have a fixed size.
 Most of the matrices are taken from the matrix exponential literature, and are real, ill-conditioned or rank-deficient.
 The matrices are used in

-Awad H. Al-Mohy, N. J. Higham and Xiaobo Liu.
+Awad H. Al-Mohy, Nicholas J. Higham and Xiaobo Liu.
 [Computing the Matrix Cosine and its Frechet Derivative in Arbitrary Precision], in preparation.

 The matrices are